-This is perfect if you plan on visiting Madrid with older travellers, that may not be able to walk so much.
+This is perfect if you plan on visiting Madrid with older travelers, that may not be able to walk so much.
 My mom went on one of these buses to explore Madrid, and absolutely loved it!
-It is definetely easier to see many attractions of Madrid in one day.
+It is definitely easier to see many attractions of Madrid in one day.
 Apart from that, it is very affordable.
 A ticket for one day costs 23€.
-If you want to select a ticket for two day, it’s only 27€.
+If you want to select a ticket for two days, it’s only 27€.
 By the way, an audio guide in 14 languages is included! 🙂

 If you are unsure about booking a ticket: You can cancel up to 24 hours before the date starting date of your ticket and receive a full refund.
 You can find more information here 🙂